 An aside: I stumbled across this site quite unexpectedly.
 For a Millennial who works for a company that provides innovative solutions in business intelligence, data analytics and reporting, custom software applications, Salesforce integration, implementation, and consulting, I got a kick reading all about the Comets.
-I couldn't stop talking about this group of musicians from my parents' generation to my team where we are immersed in custom app development for a fast-growing startups to enterprise-level companies who become too big for off-the-shelf solutions.
+I couldn't stop talking about this group of musicians from my parents' generation to my team where we are immersed in custom app development by RTSlabs for a fast-growing startups to enterprise-level companies who become too big for off-the-shelf solutions.
 It's a great gig, challenging, exciting, and fulfilling when we come up with an app that totally fits a client's needs.
 My own musical tastes are pretty eclectic ranging from alt artists, to hip hop to R&B. I have recently put together a playlist of the Comets songs using an app to stream on my phone.
 Early rock and roll is a whole new experience and I'm loving it.

 The music form that we call rock 'n' roll did not burst forth fully-formed one day in the 1950's.
 It evolved over many years, from many different musical tributaries and from the explorations and endeavors of myriad musicians from at least the 1920's onwards.